Hellmakima/instagram/devdocs/NextVersionFeatures.md

 ## Architecture

-- decide the DB (wheather to keep using MongoDB or switch to PostgreSQL)
+- decide the DB (weather to keep using MongoDB or switch to PostgreSQL)
 - caching (denormalization in DB)
   - keep recent comments, likes, etc. for each post.